happydpc/ember/notes.md

 that I am trying to create both an engine and a game, so I need to actually keep them separate from the get go.
-I think my path forwards is to figure out how to flesh out the create_application function in the application manager, move all of the sub system initialization to there, and figure out what the deal is with lib.rs files.
+I think my path forwards is to figure out how to flesh out the create_application function in the application manager, move all of the sub manager initialization to there, and figure out what the deal is with lib.rs files.
 Then, I can create an empty shell of a game using leaf that I'll use to test everything.

 In a nutshell, next steps are:
-1. move subsystem initialization to create_application function.
+1. move submanager initialization to create_application function.
 2. research lib.rs file
 3. create game project with same end result that uses leaf to get an application and run